 The main risk with cataract surgery, in general, is the development of an after-cataract anywhere from weeks to years after your surgery.
 This happens when the tissue that is holding the new IOL gets cloudy and your eyesight blurs.
 If this occurs, it is easily fixed with a painless laser procedure that takes just a few minutes.

 The real risk is not having your cataract removed, as the long-term end result of a cataract is blindness in the affected eye.

 How Much Does Cataract Surgery Cost?

 Medicare and most private insurance companies consider cataract surgery a medically necessary procedure.
-The insurance coverage of cataract surgery will vary depending on your individual plan.
+The insurance coverage of cataract surgery cost will vary depending on your individual plan.
 The out-of-pocket cost for surgery will also vary depending on the type of lens you select for your eyes.
 Advanced technology lenses, including the Toric lens, are considered a premium service and are not covered by Medicare and most insurance plans.